Why Childhood Trauma Puts You at Higher Risk for PTSD

 This one thing puts you at high risk for PTSD

-Although anyone can develop PTSD, one very specific event can put people at extremely high risk: childhood trauma.
+Although anyone can develop PTSD, childhood trauma, in particular, can put people at higher risk.
 A long-term study involving the Brain and Behavior Research Foundation and researchers at the University of Vermont’s Center for Children, Youth and Families reveals that “childhood trauma is more common than is often assumed, and that its effects upon the transition to adulthood and adult functioning are not only confined to post-traumatic stress symptoms and depression but are more broadly based.”
 (The report was published in 2018 in the journal JAMA Network Open.)

 Stephanie Sarkis, PhD, an author and psychotherapist located in Tampa, Florida, says that there are several kinds of childhood traumas that could put you at high risk for PTSD.
 A natural disaster, rape, and sexual abuse, a parent’s life-threatening illness, homelessness and displacement, and peer suicide are a few examples.
 (Here’s one woman’s story of childhood abuse and the impact it had on her life.)

 One potential reason why only some people develop PTSD after childhood trauma may be a hormonal response to stress, suggests a 2019 study published in the journal Archives of Psychiatric Nursing.
 The stress-related hormone cortisol climbs when you’re under duress; soon after, levels of the feel-good hormone oxytocin rise, helping you calm back down.
 Researchers at the University of Missouri-Colombia found that some women (the study only included women) with PTSD didn’t get that oxytocin bump to bring them back to normal.